By Nguyen Nguyen

 How do you see your business in Vietnam in the next five years?

-Do you think our new interview blog series bring you lots of insights about Vietnamese business culture from different perspectives?
+Do you think the interview blog series have brought about insights about Vietnamese business culture from different perspectives?
 If you would like to read more interesting stories of the companies who have been Building Bridges between Finland and Vietnam, subscribe to us and follow us on social media to stay updated.
 We are happy to receive any feedback and suggestion to improve the content.

 Interested in learning about Vietnamese business culture?
 Check out the Vietnamese business culture training program here.